 - Business data collected from parameterized SQL calls.

 Log Data Sources

 You can view correlated Log and Transaction Analytics Data.
 By configuring business transaction GUID injection, you can see logs that are related to specific business transaction requests.
-For details on configuring GUID injection, see Business Transaction and Log Correlation.
+See Business Transaction and Log Correlation.